England - Denmark, EURO 2020: Video highlights, reaction, recap

-The final of EURO 2020 is set (Sunday, 3 pm ET), with England set to face Italy after beating Denmark 2-1 in extra-time, in what was an enthralling and tense back-and-forth battle in semifinal no. 2 at Wembley Stadium on Wednesday.
+The final of EURO 2020 is set, with England set to face Italy after beating Denmark 2-1 in extra-time, in what was an enthralling and tense back-and-forth battle in semifinal no. 2 at Wembley Stadium on Wednesday.

 [ MORE: Player ratings: England v.
 Denmark | EURO 2020 hub ]